 Blair Dickinson, MD, MS

 Blair Dickinson is a graduate of Dartmouth College and Drexel University College of Medicine, and received a Master of Science degree in Physiology and Biophysics from Georgetown University.
-After completing pediatric residency training and chief residency at St. Christopher’s Hospital for Children, she joined the Section of Hospital Medicine.
+After completing pediatric residency training and chief residency at St. Christopher's Hospital for Children, she joined the Section of Hospital Medicine.
 She is an Assistant Professor of Pediatrics at Drexel University College of Medicine and a member of Alpha Omega Alpha.
-She is the 2015 recipient of the Mary DeWitt Pettit, M.D.
+She was the 2015 recipient of the Mary DeWitt Pettit, M.D.
 Fellowship, supporting her research in smoking cessation efforts in the inpatient setting.
-Her other scholarly work focuses on leadership skills, and professional development.
+Her other scholarly work focuses on leadership skills and professional development.
 She has presented workshops on mentoring, as well as team dynamics and novel approaches to teaching multilevel learners, at the national meetings of the Association of Pediatric Program Directors (APPD) and Council on Medical Student Education in Pediatrics (COMSEP).
-She is Co-Chair of the planning committee of the APPD’s Chief Resident Forum.
+She is Co-Chair of the planning committee of the APPD's Chief Resident Forum.
 As an Associate Program Director, she focuses her efforts on supporting residents in their clinical and academic development.
-She is also the chairperson of the House Staff Selection Committee and responsible for coordinating resident recruitment and orientation.
+She is the chairperson of the House Staff Selection Committee and responsible for coordinating resident recruitment and orientation.

 Shareen Kelly, MD